 Links to the post:

-With time, many bloggers changed the dimension of guest blogging, and made it a way for building links only.
+With time, many bloggers changed the dimension of guest blogging and made it a way of building links only.
 Guest blogging is certainly an easy way to earn a genuine backlink, but you have to earn it when you are submitting a guest post on a quality blog.
-For ShoutMeLoud, guest blogging is all about helping other talent to showcase what they are good at, and not just building links.
+For ShoutMeLoud, guest blogging is all about helping another talent to showcase what they are good at, and not just building links.
 When I see a guest post full of links to author blog, it straight away goes to rejected section.
 I do make an exception, when guest post is of top-most quality and add value for readers, and links are relevant to the context of the article.

 Writing a blog post is not a rocket-science.
 Anyone with average knowledge of blogging or writing, can pick any article, re-write and add additional points to create an article.
 Well, that’s not something I look for.
 I thrive for an article which is original and adds some insight and add value.
 Here is a bonus tip for guest poster:

 - Write an article that you are most confident about, write something that is unique and shows your creative side.
-It doesn’t have to be a SEO optimized article, but it has to be meaningful, and should add value for others.
+It doesn’t have to be a SEO optimized article, but it has to be meaningful, and should add value to others.

 Goodbye SEO-link builders: